Vital Tomosi Dairy Limited: Overview

 The company and its factory were set up over a four-year period.
-As of June 2017, the factory processes 50,000 liters of milk daily, on two production lines, one for yogurt and the other for UHT milk.
+As of June 2017, the factory processes 200,000 liters of milk daily, on four production lines, one for yogurt, one for ESL UHT that lasts for 90 days, one for frsh cream and butter and the other for UHT FINO milk.

 The factory, which cost $13 million (about USh46.8 billion, at that time) to build, is jointly owned by Vital Capital Fund, an Israel-based private equity firm and Tomosi Dairy Farms of Uganda.
 The processing plant was commissioned in November 2016 and produces yoghurt and UHT milk under the "Milkman" brand.

 A new production line was commissioned on 29 January 2019 by Yoweri Museveni, Uganda's president.
-With the new production line, capacity at the factory increased to 100000 liter daily.
+With the new production line, capacity at the factory increased to 200000 liter daily.

 Tomosi's Dairy Farm was established in 1964, by the founders, Mr. and Mrs. Tomosi Rwabwogo.
 The second generation, Mr Odrek Rwabwogo, began to expand the farm from the original 76 acre, to 500 acre, as of April 2020.
 Production from this farm is supplemented with production from the community, to supply the factory's fresh milk requirements.